 Lacy-Hulbert & Stuart Laboratories

 The immune system provides us with many layers of defense against infection by bacteria, viruses and other microbes.
 These range from highly specialized ‘adaptive’ immune responses, which include antibodies and killer T cells that recognize specific microbial components through ‘innate’ immune mechanisms that are designed to react to macromolecules shared by many microbes, to barrier mechanisms, which physically prevent infection in the skin, lung, gut and other mucosal surfaces.
 The Lacy-Hulbert and Stuart Laboratories work closely together to understand how these different aspects of the immune system cooperate to identify and combat potentially infectious organisms while preventing immune attack against innocuous microbes or the body’s own self.
-The research is currently focused in three main areas:
+The research is currently focused in these main areas:

 Distinguishing Pathogens From Self